Nuts and Dry Fruits Council (India)

 1. Value Addition is the Real Hero

-Value-added products like nut butters, granola bars and breakfast bowls featuring dry fruits are exploding in the Indian market.
-Brands that offer convenience without compromise are winning Gen
+Value-added products like nut butters, granola bars, and breakfast bowls featuring dry fruits are exploding in the Indian market.
+Brands that offer convenience without compromise are winning Gen Z customers’ loyalty – a key agenda also supported by the Ministry of Food Processing Industries, Government of India.

 1. Price-Sensitive, But Purpose-Driven

 What makes this shift especially interesting is how price-sensitive but purpose-driven younger buyers are.
-They’re willing to pay a premium – but only if the products reflect quality, transparency and ethical sourcing – values promoted by FSSAI – Food Safety and Standards Authority of India.
+They’re willing to pay a premium – but only if the products reflect quality, transparency, and ethical sourcing – values promoted by FSSAI – Food Safety and Standards Authority of India.

 In fact, a 2024 report by Deloitte India noted that 56% of Indian millennials and Gen Z consumers prefer buying from brands that align with their values, including sustainability and fair trade.